PotatoInfinity/Versor-Isotropic-Sequence-Modeling-via-Conformal-Manifolds-and-Recursive-Isometries/README.md

 ### **2.1 Token-to-Blade Mapping (The Lifting Operation)**
 In Geo-Llama, we do not store tokens as 1D vectors.
 We map them to the **Null Cone** of the $Cl_{4,1}$ manifold.
 *   **Entities (Grade-1):** Points $P = x + \frac{1}{2}x^2 e_\infty + e_o$ represent discrete facts.
-*   **Categories (Grade-4):** Spheres and Dual-Planes represent broad conceptual domains.
+*   **Categories (Grade 4):** Spheres and Dual Planes represent broad conceptual domains.
-*   **Relationships (Grade-2/Bivectors):** The intersection of two blades.
+*   **Relationships (Grade 2/Bivectors):** The intersection of two blades.

-By utilizing **Grades**, the model inherently understands hierarchy.
-If the inner product of a "Token-Point" and a "Category-Sphere" is zero, the token is mathematically *inside* that category.
-Reasoning becomes a **geometric collision check**.
+By utilizing **Grades**, the model inherently encodes hierarchical relationships among linguistic entities.
+For instance, a Token-Point representing the concept 'Dog' can be evaluated against a Category-Sphere denoting the broader class 'Mammal.'
+If the inner product of these two elements is zero, it mathematically signifies that 'Dog' is contained within the 'Mammal' category, mirroring the hierarchical subset relation found in formal logic.
+This framework generalizes: Tokens corresponding to specific instances or facts (such as cities within a country) map onto points, while categories like 'Country' or 'Mammal' are realized as higher-grade geometric objects.
+Thus, hierarchical reasoning reduces to geometric operations, such as collision or intersection checks, allowing the model to natively infer category membership and subset relationships based on the manifold's structure.

 ---